cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Git.md

 ---

 ### Easy Effects
-- This seems to cause WiVRn's audio to become crunchy/robotic.
-To work around, do one of the following:
+- If your audio sounds crunchy or robotic:
+    - Update WiVRn to 26.2 or newer.
+System Packages may lag behind, but Flatpak is updated already.
-    - Override `Pipewire > General > Use default output` with a specific, non-WiVRn device.
+    - Override `Pipewire > General > Use default output` and/or `Pipewire > General > Use default input` with a specific, non-WiVRn device.
 Naturally, this is only viable if you only have one audio output you would ever need filtered at a time.
         - Yes, EasyEffects seems to process the outputs even when there are no effects selected.
     - In the Output tab, turn on the `Exclude` toggle for your active VR applications.
 (WayVR, Beat Saber, VRChat, etc)
     - Disable its effect on audio outputs as a whole.
     - Close down Easy Effects completely.
-- I have heard people say my voice went "robotic" momentarily, and I presume this is also EasyEffects' fault.
-To be safe I've also overridden `Pipewire > General > Use default input` with my desktop mic.
-    - Since the WiVRn client has a built-in noise reduction solution already, there's not much point allowing it to be filtered again. (unless I wanna pitch-change or something, but frankly, I'd rather learn to control my voice myself than have the computer do it)
-    - I unplug my desktop mic when not in use, so it may "fall back" to the WiVRn mic.
-In my case, I have a little USB Capture card that it falls back to.

 ### PROTON_LOG
 - I learnt this the hard way; if you have added `PROTON_LOG=1` to your launch arguments, try not to forget.